close

 Climate change is the greatest threat facing the world’s children and young people.
 One billion children are at ‘extremely high risk’ of the impacts of climate change.
 That is nearly half of all children.

-The changing climate is increasing the intensity and frequency of disasters like droughts and floods, and people and communities who are poorer are less likely to be able to prepare for such events.
+The climate crisis is increasing the intensity and frequency of natural disasters like droughts and floods, and people and communities who are poorer are less likely to be able to prepare for such events.
 This means people are affected more severely, poverty deepens, and the cycle continues.

-Increasingly frequent climate shocks impact crop production, destroying families’ livelihoods and reducing the availability of food.
+Increasingly frequent climate shocks impact crop production, destroying families’ livelihoods and reducing the availability of food and causing food insecurity.
 Children are most vulnerable to the effects of climate change.
-Instead of getting an education or living in a safe home, children are facing the global hunger crisis, which then increases the risks of child sexual exploitation and child marriage.
+Instead of accessing a good education or living in a safe home, children are facing the global hunger crisis.

 We’re protecting children facing climate change